 Over the course of the next few days, we’re going to explore that sad time after the holidays when decorations and gifts must find a place to be stored or disposed.
 Putting away a menorah or Christmas tree or New Year’s party hat is never as much fun as bringing it out of storage or buying it.
 And, for a number of us, it’s cold and cloudy outside and the temptation to procrastinate the whole affair is pretty strong.
 Our couches and blankets call to us to sit for a while longer and relax while digesting all of those holiday meals.

-I want to ease into this discussion a bit–it is only Jan.
-2, after all–and provide you with some links that you can peruse from the comfort of your couch.
+I want to provide you with some links that you can peruse from the comfort of your couch.
 No need to be called to action just yet.
 Consider this “research.”

 - Here is some advice from our readers on handling holiday cards: What to do with holiday cards?
 Recycle!